Today we are going to take a look at how to self host Bitwarden on a Raspberry Pi.

 8. Give the container a few minutes, and it should be healthy.

-9. Connect to the IP address of your Raspberry Pi and Port 8080.
-This is to confirm that everything is loading as expected.
+9. Connect to the IP address of your Raspberry Pi and Port 8080 to access the web interface.
+This is to confirm that everything is loading as expected on the bitwarden server.

 1. Select Proxy Hosts, then Add Proxy Host.